benlawraus/pyDALAnvilWorks/README.rst

 How to use it?
 ---------------
+First, create your virtual environment and install pyDAL.

-Copy the directory structure into your cloned anvil.works app.
+Copy this repo's directory structure into your cloned anvil.works app.
 Instead of calling the anvil.works routines, it will use the local version instead.

 Of course, you will need a complete mirror of your anvil.works external database.
 To set that up,